parkermac/LO/notes/kopah_notes.md

 access_key = [get it from Parker or Kate] secret_key = [get it from Parker or Kate]
 ```

-There are many ways to interact with kopah files.
-The one I have settled on is the s3cmd module (a linux command line tool).
-This is already one of the things installed by loenv.yml, and it is already on klone (so you don't need to be in loenv to use it on klone).
+s3cmd is already one of the things installed by loenv.yml, and it is already on klone (so you don't need to be in loenv to use it on klone).
 We needed version 2.4.0 or better.

-Then to do all the file things you usually do in linux you use an s3cmd command.
-One trick is that every file has to be in a "bucket" (like a directory) and for reasons I don't understand you need to limit the number of buckets you create.
-But inside a bucket you can have a large number of folders, subfolders, and files.
-Here is an AI summary of the bucket concept:

-"Amazon S3 uses buckets as fundamental, top-level containers to organize data (objects) in the cloud, providing logical separation, security boundaries, and a way to apply consistent settings like access policies, versioning, and lifecycle rules, acting as the primary namespace for your data in AWS.
-Buckets are essential for managing vast amounts of unstructured data, offering scalability and unique global naming, with "folders" inside them actually being key prefixes for organizing objects."

-### Examples of usage (all from the linux command line)
+#### Examples of usage (all from the linux command line)

 Get summary info about how much is in all the current buckets used by the macc group:
 ```